akka/akka/akka-docs/src/main/paradox/typed/stash.md

 Stashing enables an actor to temporarily buffer all or some messages that cannot or should not be handled using the actor's current behavior.

-A typical example when this is useful is if the actor has too load some initial state or initialize some resources before it can accept the first real message.
+A typical example when this is useful is if the actor has to load some initial state or initialize some resources before it can accept the first real message.
 Another example is when the actor is waiting for something to complete before processing next message.